 I am excited to announce that by the time this newspaper arrives in your homes, we should have a full Cabinet of Commissioners at Mille Lacs; at long last, all commissioner positions have been filled.
-We welcomed Shelly Diaz as our new Commissioner of Administration; Bradley Harrigton Jr. as our new Commissioner of Natural Resources; Rick St. Germaine (LCO) as the new Commissioner of Education; Rebecca St. Germaine (LCO) as our new Commissioner of Health and Human Resources; and Darrell “Tiger” Brown Bull (Lakota) as our new Assistant Commissioner of Administration, who will be sworn in on September 5.
+We welcomed Shelly Diaz as our new Commissioner of Administration; Bradley Harrigton Jr. as our new Commissioner of Natural Resources; Rick St. Germaine (LCO) as the new Commissioner of Education; and Rebecca St. Germaine (LCO) as our new Commissioner of Health and Human Resources.
 Immediately following Tiger’s swearing-in, there will be a community picnic at the Government Center to welcome all commissioners on board.
 All are welcome to attend!

 We also just completed the first Minnesota Chippewa Tribe Constitutional Convention at Mille Lacs on August 21-22.
 This is a process that allows MCT members to consider whether they want to see changes to the MCT Constitution.
 Conventions are scheduled to take place at each of the other reservations as well.
 As the first Band to have a convention, I think ours went reasonably well with the help of the Native Governance Center and Native Nations Institute.
 Many Band Members were vocal about the changes they want to see, and there was a call to respect the forms of governance that each of the Bands chooses to operate under.
 We also repeatedly heard from many Mille Lacs Band Members that you want to talk more about whether Mille Lacs should remain under the umbrella of the MCT.
 There have been separation discussions happening since the 1980s, and recent challenges to our system of government by other MCT members have renewed these discussions.
 We will continue talking about MCT issues over the next year.
 Band Members may also attend conventions on any other reservation if they choose to do so, and conventions will also be scheduled in Duluth and Minneapolis.